hamlibdk/HAMLIB-SDK/README.md

 **Step 3a: Upgrade your Qt Deployment**

 A Minimum Qt installation pegs at [Qt][] at version 5.15.2.
-If you did not use the "F" Full option for [Qt][] deployment or you want to add additional Qt versions - i.e. test Qt 6.6.1 - you should do so now.
+If you did not use the "F" Full option for [Qt][] deployment or you want to add additional Qt versions - i.e. test Qt 6.6.2 - you should do so now.

 **The use of Qt 5.15.2 is the Qt deployment for JT-ware.
 Qt6 streams are not yet supported for JT-ware compiles.**

 **It is not recommended that versions of Qt below Qt 6.3.2 / MinGW 11.2 be used in this JTSDK**

+To Deploy Qt 5.15.2 from the "Archive" repository:

+- For the latest documentation please refer to: https://sourceforge.net/projects/hamlib-sdk/files/JTware-Deployment/Deploying-Archived-Versions-of-Qt-via-Maintenance-Tool.docx

 To add an additional version of Qt to the default Qt 5.15.2 version:

 - Navigate to the Qt Deployment directory
 - Run the Qt Maintenance Tool from your Qt deployment directory (i.e. **C:\JTASK64-Tools\tools\Qt**)

-To add Qt 6.6.1:
+To add Qt 6.6.2:

-- Add Qt 6.6.1 MinGW
+- Add Qt 6.6.2 MinGW
-- Ensure that components Qt 6.6.1/MinGW 11.2.0 64 bit and Qt 6.5.0/Qt5 Compatability Module are added.
+- Ensure that components Qt 6.6.2/MinGW 11.2.0 64 bit and Qt 6.5.0/Qt5 Compatability Module are added.
-- Select Qt 6.6.1/All Additional Libraries .
+- Select Qt 6.6.2/All Additional Libraries .
 - Add Developer and Designer Tools / MinGW 11.2.0 64-bit
 - (Recommended) Add the OpenSSL 1.1.1x toolkit (it helps with a WSJTX download).
 - (Recommended) Add the OpenSSL 3.x.1x toolkit (Future Enhancement).